erland/erlandplugins/CustomScan/trunk/README.txt

                  enable it by setting the "writeamazonrating" property to 1 in the Custom Scan settings page in the web interface.
                  The Amazon module requires you to register for a access key to use Amazon web services, you can do this by go to amazon.com and select the "Amazon Web Services" link currently available in the bottom left menu under "Amazon Services".
 You then enter the
                  Access Key Id in the "amazonaccesskey" property in the Custom Scan settings page.
-For example "amazonaccesskey=0AAAAAAABBBBBBCCCC2"
+For example "amazonaccesskey=0AAAAAAABBBBBBCCCC2".
+                 Genres/subjects imported are only imported  if they are shorter than the "amazonmaxsubjectlength" property which can be configured in the
+                 Custom Scan settings page.

 RatingTag = A scanning module that reads rating tags from the music files and stores them in the SlimServer database.
 This is for example used by
             MediaMonkey and optionally also by Windows Media Player if you have choosed to store the rating information in the music files.